diku-dk/sdps-summer-2025/README.md

 **Title**: *WhyMon: A Runtime Monitoring Tool with Explanations as Verdicts*

 <details><summary><b>Abstract</b></summary>
-I will present WhyMon, a runtime monitoring tool that produces explanations as verdicts.
+WhyMon is a runtime monitoring tool that produces explanations as verdicts.
 Receiving as input a metric first-order temporal logic (MFOTL) formula and a stream prefix of time-stamped data-carrying events, WhyMon incrementally outputs explanations that describe why each variable assignment satisfies or violates the formula.
 The tool includes a graphical user interface that facilitates the exploration and understanding of these explanations.
 Additionally, it incorporates a formally verified checker that can certify the explanations.
-I will demonstrate WhyMon's usage throughout the talk.
+WhyMon's usage will be demonstrated throughout the talk.
 </details>

 <details><summary><b>Bio</b></summary>
-I am a PhD student in Computer Science at the University of Copenhagen, under the supervision of Dmitriy Traytel.
-I am interested in building reliable systems.
-Hence, I do (research in) formal methods.
-I started my research endeavours in the areas of proof theory and interactive theorem proving.
-Nowadays I spend most of my time doing research in runtime verification.
-I am particularly interested in the development of explainable runtime monitoring tools.
+Leonardo Lima is a PhD student in Computer Science at the University of Copenhagen, under the supervision of Dmitriy Traytel.
+He is interested in building reliable systems.
+He started his research endeavours in the areas of proof theory and interactive theorem proving.
+Nowadays he spends most of his time doing research in runtime verification.
+He is particularly interested in the development of explainable runtime monitoring tools.
 </details>

 <p>&nbsp;</p>